 - Upon request, advocates will accompany victims to court for the final hearing for protective orders (restraining orders).

-- If clients are witnesses in a criminal domestic or sexual violence case, the YWCA Crisis Service provides a Criminal Justice Advocate to attend court proceedings with the victim.
+- If clients are witnesses in a criminal domestic or sexual violence case, YWCA Crisis Services provides a Criminal Justice Advocate to attend court proceedings with the victim.

 - At Manchester District Court, there is a specialized unit of prosecutors or advocates called the Domestic Violence Project.
-This team of law enforcement, advocates, and prosecutors works closely with the YWCA Crisis Service to support victims using the court system.
+This team of law enforcement, advocates, and prosecutors works closely with YWCA Crisis Services to support victims using the court system.

 Hospital & Social Services Accompaniment